Back to Civics and Citizenship

 Civics and Citizenship?

 In the pathways stage of schooling (Years 9-10) students should have the opportunity to engage with the full structure of the Victorian Curriculum.
-The school curriculum plan should demonstrate how across these two years of schooling students will be offered a program that includes the History curriculum.
+The school curriculum plan should demonstrate how across these two years of schooling students will be offered a program that includes the Civics and Citizenship curriculum.

 The school curriculum plan should recognise that in these two years of schooling some students begin to focus on areas of specialisation related to both their future schooling and intended pathways beyond school.
 The learning program for these Pathways years can, therefore, be based on the curriculum areas set out in the Victorian Curriculum, or where a student has already demonstrated achievement of the knowledge and skills at level 10, senior secondary studies could be drawn from equivalent curriculum areas.